Why cook your own Sunday lunch when you can pay a visit to Leeds’ best carveries?

 Hawthorne Farm, Warren House Lane, Yeadon, Leeds, West Yorkshire, LS19 7FT.

 The Lord Darcy is a big traditional pub that becomes very popular on Sundays thanks to their all day carvery – you might have to wait a while, but it’ll be well worth it.

 Once you’ve paid, take your pick from their hand-carved meats, which could include any combination of beef, pork, gammon, lamb and turkey.
 Next up are the veggies – choose from carrot, swede, green beans and broccoli, before adding mashed potato, roasties, stuffing and Yorkshires.
 Finish it with as much gravy as your plate can hold, as well as sauces like mint, cranberry or apple.
-It costs £5.49 for seniors and £9.59 for everyone else.
+It costs £5.49 for kids, £6.49 for seniors and £9.59 for everyone else.

 Lord Darcy, 618 Harrogate Road, Alwoodley, Leeds, West Yorkshire, LS17 8EH.

 The Gildersome Arms

 The Gildersome Arms in Morley is a spacious, rustic pub – but it’s their carvery dinner that steals the show.
 They always have 3 different meats for you to choose from, whether it’s beef, gammon, pork, lamb or turkey.
 Vegetarian?
 They have beetroot, sweet potato and butternut squash tart.

 Once you’ve got your meat, pile on their seasonal accompaniments, which always include mashed potatoes, roasties, Yorkshires and stuffing, alongside an ever-changing array of fresh vegetables.
 You can then pour on as much gravy as you like before you tuck in.
 Their standard plate is £6.79 during the week or £7.99 on weekends, and you can add two pigs-in-blankets and an extra Yorkie for a quid.